Skip to main content

 Improving Operational Efficiency

-With the rollout of the higher speed 5G network, it may be possible to link an entire medical center across one cellular network, and to connect thousands of devices across one network without loss of data.
+With the rollout of the higher speed 5G network, it may be possible to link an entire medical center across one cellular network, and to connect thousands of devices across one network.
 Where robotic surgery is concerned, the 5G network can enable more complex procedures entirely facilitated by cellular connectivity and performed in more remote locations.
-Right now, only relatively simple procedures can be performed with these means because of limitations in network bandwidth and speed.
+Right now, only can be performed with these means because of limitations in network bandwidth and speed.
 Current remote surgical procedures are restricted to hospital environments or locations where wired or highspeed Wi-Fi connectivity and network bandwidth are non-issues.

 IoT Connected Medical Devices